EXL/P2kElfs/Perlin/ReadMe.md

 Perlin
 ======

-Port of the "Perlin" plasma and fire demo by [@BOOtak](https://github.com/BOOtak) (Kirill Leyfer) to the Motorola P2K phones platform.
+Port of the "Perlin" plasma and fire demo by [@BOOtak](https://github.com/BOOtak) (Kirill Leyfer) from DCT-3 platform (Nokia 3310) to the Motorola P2K phones platform.

 ## Screenshots from Motorola SLVR L6